Loan & Mortgage Calculator

 • Down payment impact: A larger down payment reduces your loan principal directly.
 In Canada, putting down 20% or more avoids mandatory mortgage default insurance (CMHC), saving thousands in premiums added to your balance.

-• Rate vs. term tradeoff: A 15-year mortgage typically has a lower interest rate than a 30-year mortgage, and you pay far less total interest — but the monthly payment is significantly higher.
+• Rate vs. term tradeoff: A 15-year mortgage typically has a lower interest rate than a 30-year mortgage, and you pay far less total interest — but the monthly payment is noticeably higher.
 Compare both scenarios here before deciding.

 • Extra payments go straight to principal: If your lender allows lump-sum prepayments, any extra amount reduces the principal immediately and cuts the total interest owed over the remaining term.
 Even one extra payment per year can cut years off a 25-year mortgage.